background image

 30 April 2012

-Failure to serve the letter requesting High Court proceedings is a fatal defect warranting striking out Notice of Appeal.
+Failure to serve the letter requesting High Court proceedings was a fatal procedural omission warranting striking out the notice of appeal.

 30 April 2012